What Really Happens at Waste Transfer Stations

 Trucks are directed to a scale house when they arrive at the transfer station.
 They are weighed, and tipping fees are applied when necessary.
 If your community’s waste transfer station allows residents to drop off waste themselves, there will be a separate scale from the one used by commercial vehicles.

 Depending on the station, trucks will unload trash either directly into another vehicle, onto the floor inside the building or into an open pit.
 When it’s not transferred directly onto a new vehicle, equipment like cranes and bulldozers move trash around the facility.

 If the waste transfer station is connected to a materials recovery facility, waste will be sorted and screened to collect any recyclable items and remove them from the waste stream.
 Workers will also do a screen for any hazardous waste or unauthorized items to dispose of separately.

 4. Compacting and Reloading

 Transfer stations are key to cost-effective solid waste transportation for cities and municipalities.
-Transferring waste from the small, local collection trucks onto larger vehicles such as a train or barge significantly reduces the transportation cost and environmental impact of moving trash from homes and businesses to the landfill.
+Transferring waste from small, local collection trucks onto larger vehicles, such as a train or barge, significantly reduces transportation costs and environmental impacts of moving the trash from homes and businesses to landfills.
 In King County alone, roughly one million tons of garbage is processed at the station every year.